GCPKenobi/terraform/Terraform/Automating-Infrastructure-on-Google-Cloud-with-Terraform-Challenge-Lab.md

 }
 ```

-Rune the following commands to initalize the modeul and create the Cloud Storage Bucket.
+Run the following commands to initalize the modeul and create the Cloud Storage Bucket.
 When prompted type **yes**
 ```
 terraform init
 terraform apply
 ```

 We can now update ```main.tf``` by adding the following at the top (remember to replace BUCKET_NAME with your value):
 ```
 terraform{